Kang Dynasty: Plot summary

-The Avengers stranded in space are saved by Quasar and the Triune Understanding, aided by Justice, Firestar and Vision, who warn them that the Triple Evil has arrived; an enormous floating black pyramid on the far side of the Moon.
-They confront it and eventually triumph, the ancient power of the billions the Triple Evil had destroyed, passing to Triathlon, who becomes the re-embodiment of 3D-Man.
-Jonathan Tremont, the head of the Understanding, who had wanted the power for himself, is captured.
-The Avengers then learn that Earth has been conquered by Kang.
+The Avengers stranded in space are saved by Quasar and warned that the Triple Evil has arrived; an enormous floating black pyramid on the far side of the Moon.
 On Earth, Kang and the Scarlet Centurion are gloating over their victory when they are told the Avengers are attacking their main prison.
 Thor and the Avengers left on Earth free Wasp and many other heroes, taking them to the Master's base, which they use as their new base of operations.
-They discover how to activate his technology (the huge ring-walls) across America, which prove a massive threat to Kang.
-They plan to distract him so that Warbird, Thor, Iron Man, Wonder Man and Firestar can attack Damocles Base, with the Master's technology hopefully taking down its protective force field.
-Wasp has reservations until the President himself, who is safely at the base, encourages her to do it.
-She agrees, but first says she has to make some calls.
+The Avengers plan to distract Kang so that Warbird, Thor, Iron Man, Wonder Man and Firestar can attack Damocles.

-Meanwhile, Captain America's team in space heads for Earth, using the Pyramid's power.
+Captain America's team in space heads for Earth, using the pyramid's power.
 On Earth, Kang declares that he will destroy a city each hour until the Avengers surrender.
-Before he makes good his threat, the Master's technological towers erupt from the ground and attack.
-Thanks to Jan's calls, across the world others assault Kang's forces, including the Presence, the Atlanteans and the Deviants.
-With his forces locked in a counter-attack, Kang and the Centurion retreat to Damocles Base.
+Across the world, others assault Kang's forces.
+With his forces locked in a counter-attack, Kang and Scarlet Centurion retreat to Damocles.
 From there, he locates the Avengers' new base and opens fire on it.
-Facing a no-win situation, the five heroes who had agreed to attack his base take off anyway.
-Just as Kang is about to triumph, the Pyramid materializes beside Damocles Base, opening fire on it.
-Captain America tells Triathlon to ready the technology.
+Facing a no-win situation, the five heroes who had agreed to attack his base take off.
+Just as Kang is about to triumph, the pyramid materializes beside Damocles, opening fire on it.
+Kang projects a giant hologram, but is confronted by Captain America, who has created a similar projection.

-Kang uses his technology to project an enormous holographic projection of himself in Space.
-He tells the Avengers that he can counter all their capabilities.
-Kang turns to find an enormous holographic projection of Captain America in space beside him, the same size, saying "Now you miserable jacked-up little tin Hitler...
-Let's end this."